Xiguan dialect: Relationship with downtown accents (especially Dongshan accents)

 Xiguan lies to the west of Taiping Gate (太平門 (Tàipíng Mén, Taai3 Ping4 Mun4, Peace and Security Gate)).
-Xiguan is the suburb of Guangzhou and it was administrated by Nanhai County rather than Panyu County (covering former Yuexiu District and former Dongshan District).
+Xiguan is the suburb of Guangzhou and it was administered by Nanhai County rather than Panyu County (covering former Yuexiu District and former Dongshan District).
 Therefore, it was not regarded as part of the capital of Guangdong Province.
 Therefore, Xiguan Dialect should be regarded as suburban accents, distinguished from Downtown Accent (城內音 (sing4 noi6 jam1)), esp.
 Dongshan Accents (東山口音 (dung1 saan1 hau2 jam1)).
 Notwithstanding, Xiguan lies close to the provincial capital, so the gap is narrow.